PsiKai/leather-planner/README.md

 # Leather Day Planner App

+I built this app as a pet project.
+I took the requisite to-do app that many budding developers build when learning a programming language, and built a robust set of features into it making it a handy and useful way to stay organized in my work and home life.
+All packaged into the design of a realistic-looking leather planner.

 ![Screenshot](screenshots/landing.png)
 ![Screenshot](screenshots/today.png)

-This app features full desktop and mobile responsiveness, and has the elegant, classic design of an old-school leather planner.

 ## Technology Stack